 And she’s far more popular and credible than the reality TV star.

-Officially, Oprah says she’s not interested in running for president.
-When she endorsed Hillary Clinton in 2016 –calling it a “seminal moment” in US history – the woman consistently ranked as one of the world’s “most admired” said she would “never” seek the White House.
+Officially, Oprah says she’s not interested in elective office.
+When she endorsed Hillary Clinton’s White House bid in 2016 –calling it a “seminal moment” in US history – the woman consistently ranked as one of the world’s “most admired” said she herself would “never” seek the White House.